saucelabs/sauce-docs/docs/basics/integrations/slack.md

 <img src={useBaseUrl('img/integrations/slack/sample-alert.png')} alt="Sample Alert" width="600"/>

+## Test Summary Information

-As the image shows, each notification provides details about the job and the results of each suite within the job.
+When test results are shared to Slack, they include the following details about the job and the results of each suite within the job.

 **Job Details**